-If you’ve been in healthcare marketing more than a couple years, chances are you’ve lived through a merger or acquisition — or will very soon.
-Here are four principles to keep in mind the next time you’re planning to announce a new or expanded healthcare brand to your community, caregivers, and other constituents.
+If you’ve been in healthcare marketing for some time, chances are you’ve lived through a healthcare brand merger — or will very soon.
+Here are four principles when announcing a new or expanded healthcare brand to your community, caregivers and other constituents.

-Along with the HR, finance, and operational plans associated with these transactions, the communication strategy is integral to launching a successful branding initiative following a merger or acquisition.
-Having helped guide the content strategy for hundreds of hospitals and health systems, we understand the most effective methods for leveraging your paid, owned, and earned media to announce a new brand identity or expanded network.
+The communication strategy is integral to launching a successful branding initiative following a hospital merger or company acquisition.
+Strong messaging pairs alongside the HR, finance and operational plans associated with these transactions.
+Having helped guide the content strategy for hundreds of hospitals and health systems, we understand the most effective methods for your paid, owned and earned media to announce a new brand identity or expanded network.

 Best-selling author Simon Sinek said it best, “Customers will never love a company until the employees love it first.”
-This is a highly influential group as most hospitals are among the largest employers in the community, so ensure your employees' voices are heard by involving team members — including physicians, nurses, volunteers, and other employed or affiliated personnel — at every step when crafting the communication strategy to announce your merger or acquisition.
+This is a highly influential group as most hospitals are among the largest employers in the community, so ensure your employees' voices are heard by involving team members—including physicians, nurses, volunteers, and other employed or affiliated personnel—at every step when crafting the communication strategy to announce your hospital merger or company acquisition.

 Begin by creating a communications task force or cross-functional review panel to glean ideas and feedback as you're fleshing out the plan.
 By inviting employees to participate early in the process, you'll have their buy-in throughout the launch and implementation of your new or expanded brand.